AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/documenting-analysis.md

 - Description of module goals
 - Usage (How to [run the analysis](running-a-module.md))
 - Input files
-  - This may include ScPCA data files, result files from other modules [as described on this page](../../getting-started/accessing-resources/getting-access-to-data.md), and/or external data.
+  - These may include ScPCA data files, result files from other modules [as described on this page](../../getting-started/accessing-resources/getting-access-to-data.md), and/or external data.
 - Output files
 - Software requirements
 - Computational resources